misenhower/ac-designs/readme.md

 # ac-designs

-This package makes it easy to generate (or parse) QR codes for Animal Crossing designs.
+This package makes it easy to generate and parse QR codes for Animal Crossing designs.

-This isn't quite ready for use yet, so check back soon!
+**This isn't quite ready for use yet, so check back soon!**

 ## Roadmap